Boston police officer charged with shooting wife

-BOSTON (AP) - A decorated Boston police officer has been charged with assault and battery with a dangerous weapon for allegedly shooting his wife.
+BOSTON (AP) - A Boston police officer has been charged with assault and battery with a dangerous weapon and other offenses for allegedly shooting his wife.

-Korey Franklin was released on personal recognizance after pleading not guilty at his arraignment Wednesday.

-Prosecutors say the 32-year-old Franklin and the woman had been arguing on Christmas Eve.
-Police responded to their home in the city’s Hyde Park neighborhood at 1 p.m.
-Monday.
+Police responded to a home in the city’s Hyde Park neighborhood at about 1 p.m.
+Monday for reports of a shooting.

-Officers found a woman with a non-life threatening gunshot wound, which Franklin said was self-inflicted.
+Officers found a woman with a non-life threatening gunshot wound, which they at first thought was self-inflicted.

-They later determined that the off-duty Franklin “was responsible for the discharge of his personal weapon.”
+After further questioning, they determined that Franklin “was responsible for the discharge of his personal weapon and the resulting injuries.”

 Copyright © 2018 The Washington Times, LLC.